G-suit: 'Berger' gradient pressure suit

 In the United States, physiologists Earl H. Wood, Edward Baldes, Charles Code and Edward H. Lambert, working in a top-secret research lab at the Mayo Clinic, helped to define the specific physiologic effects causing blackout and unconsciousness during high g forces.
 Based upon their new understanding of the physiologic effects of high g-forces, they developed a more practical g-suit derived from the work of Cotton and Franks.
 This suit used inflation like the Cotton suit.
 While Cotton's design was intriguing, he was more focused on the center of gravity than on blood flow.
 This latter point was the key to making a practical anti-g suit that could be worn in combat.

 This suit was worn by US pilots towards the end of World War II.

 The researchers were part of a team assembled at the Mayo Clinic investigating the effects of high-performance flight on military pilots, by studying the physiological effects of flight and how to mitigate them.
 They used a large centrifuge to whirl riders and observe their blood pressures at the head and heart levels with special instruments.
 To prevent drops in blood pressure, the team designed an air bladder suit that inflated the pilot's calves, thighs, and abdomen.
 A primary contribution, allowing for the shift from pulsatile water-filled bladders to non-pulsatile air-filled bladders, made by the Mayo investigators was to show that maintenance of arterial pressure rather than venous return was required to maintain perfusion of the eyes and brain.
-Prototypes of the GPS suits were known as the "arterial occlusion suit" or the Clark-Wood suit, named after Wood and Dave Clark (head of the Dave Clark company who fabricated the early suits for the team at Mayo).
+Prototypes of the GPS suits were known as the "arterial occlusion suit" or the Clark-Wood suit, named after Wood and Dave Clark (head of the David Clark Company who fabricated the early suits for the team at Mayo).

 Their efforts finally culminated with the release of the first US military design in late 1943: the GPS (gradient pressure suit) type fighter pilot's G-1 anti-g suit.
 The team subsequently worked on developing further, more advanced models in 1944 and beyond.

 Although uncomfortable and distracting to use, later research showed that military fighter pilots who wore g-suits survived and defeated their opponents in greater numbers than those who didn't.

 Modern g-suits meet the United States Air Force Standard CSU-13B/P and United States Navy Standard CSU 15 A/P.